 PBR showcases are so attractive because they provide players with exposure, even after the event.
 College coaches that can’t attend the event in person can access the PBR database of player profiles to support their recruiting efforts.
 Players also benefit from post event coverage through PBR’s multimedia channels.

 With PBR’s partnerships, players will also receive access to their performance data, to help build their skill set.
 Through Trackman and Blast Motion, players will be able to view advanced ball tracking and swing metrics.
 Additionally, with Driveline, players can better understand performance data metrics to identify strengths and improve deficiencies.
-These data points will also be housed in the player profile to assist on the recruiting front.
+PBR also houses these data points in the player profile to assist on the recruiting front.

 If you found this information helpful, check out our full review of PBR Baseball.